Economy of India: Energy

 Primary energy consumption of India is the third-largest after China and US with 5.3% global share in the year 2015.
 Coal and crude oil together account for 85% of the primary energy consumption of India.
 India's oil reserves meet 25% of the country's domestic oil demand.
 As of April 2015, India's total proven crude oil reserves are 763.476 Mt, while gas reserves stood at 1490 e9m3.
 Oil and natural gas fields are located offshore at Ashoknagar Oil Field, Bombay High, Krishna Godavari Basin, Mangala Area and the Cauvery Delta, and onshore mainly in the states of West Bengal, Assam, Gujarat and Rajasthan.
 India is the fourth-largest consumer of oil and net oil imports were nearly ₹8.2 trillion in 2014–15, which had an adverse effect on the country's current account deficit.
 The petroleum industry in India mostly consists of public sector companies such as Oil and Natural Gas Corporation (ONGC), Hindustan Petroleum Corporation Limited (HPCL), Bharat Petroleum Corporation Limited (BPCL) and Indian Oil Corporation Limited (IOCL).
 There are some major private Indian companies in the oil sector such as Reliance Industries Limited (RIL) which operates the world's largest oil refining complex.
+In 2026, fuel costs rose after the Iran war disrupted Middle Eastern energy supplies, leading to higher LPG prices in India.

 India became the world's third-largest producer of electricity in 2013 with a 4.8% global share in electricity generation, surpassing Japan and Russia.
-By the end of calendar year 2015, India had an electricity surplus with many power stations idling for want of demand.
-The utility electricity sector had an installed capacity of 303 GW as of May 2016 of which thermal power contributed 69.8%, hydroelectricity 15.2%, other sources of renewable energy 13.0%, and nuclear power 2.1%.
-India meets most of its domestic electricity demand through its 106 Gt of proven coal reserves.
-India is also rich in certain alternative sources of energy with significant future potential such as solar, wind and biofuels (jatropha, sugarcane).
-India's dwindling uranium reserves stagnated the growth of nuclear energy in the country for many years.
-Recent discoveries in the Tummalapalle belt may be among the top 20 natural uranium reserves worldwide, and an estimated reserve of 846477 t of thorium – about 25% of world's reserves – are expected to fuel the country's ambitious nuclear energy programme in the long run.
-The Indo-US nuclear deal has also paved the way for India to import uranium from other countries.